baskren/Forms9Patch/Forms9Patch/Forms9Patch.DocFX/guides/Popups.md

 - `BackgroundImage`: The `Forms9Patch.Image` displayed as the popup's background.
 - `BackgroundColor`: popup's optional background color.
+- `PopAfter`: the `TimeSpan`, after appearing, at which the popup will pop (disappear) without user interaction.
+Popup will not pop itself when `PopAfter` is zero (default) or negative.
+- `HasShadow`: one more time ... that actually works on Android.
+Has no effect when BackgroundColor has not been set.
 - `OutlineColor`: optional outline color.
 - `OutlineWidth`: width of optional outline.
 - `OutlineRadius`: outline's corner radius.
-- `HasShadow`: one more time ... that actually works on Android.
-Has no effect when BackgroundColor has not been set.
 - `ShadowInverted`: to apply a recessed effect to the layout (if HasShadow is enabled).

 ### Page Overlay (between the popup and the page the popup sets upon) Properties